Research and consultation reach different conclusions on Edinburgh Spaces for People schemes becoming permanent

 Respondents were asked for their opinions on six categories: school measures; protected cycle lanes; shopping streets; city centre; leisure connections and quiet connections.
 Respondents had three options: support, neither or don’t know and oppose.

 The council used social media and radio to reach respondents due to the increase in people working at home and on electronic devices.
-Lamp post wraps and bus shelters were also used to reach people while making essential journeys i.e. at shopping streets, parks and public transport corridors.
-The consultation was also made available in a range of formats, with BSL video to support deaf people.

-180 businesses and 28 stakeholders were also approached for their opinion as part of the process.
+Lamp post wraps and bus shelters were also used to reach people making essential journeys.
+The consultation was also made available in a range of formats, with BSL video to support deaf people while 180 businesses and 28 stakeholders were also approached for their opinion.

 The public consultation resulted in overall opposition for a majority of the proposals except those designed to make school areas safer and less congested.

-The highest levels of objection were found with Leisure connections as 58 percent said they opposed and for protected cycle lanes where 56 percent said they were opposed.
+The highest levels of objection were found with leisure connections as 58 percent said they opposed while 56 percent objected to protected cycle lanes.

-School measures saw only 40 percent opposition whereas 48 percent were in favour.
+School measures saw only 40 percent opposition compared with 48 percent in favour.

 But the independent market research which collected responses from a weighted group that represents the demographic of the capital saw an overwhelming majority of support for the various categories.

-The company carrying out the research said that they were confident that if you were to take 600 different people from the various demographics in the city then the result would remain the same within a four percent margin.

-The highest level of support is found for school measures with a 65 percent backing.
+The highest level of support was for school measures with a 65 percent backing.
 Levels of support stand at around 60 percent for all measures bar leisure connections and quiet connections - both had a 51 percent and 45 percent levels of approval.

-It is believed however that the public is less clued up on the leisure and quiet connection elements of the scheme than other elements.

-And the council said that a higher level of awareness was more likely to lead to positive responses for retention.

-Feedback from the consultation suggests that businesses overwhelmingly rejected all six of the elements of the scheme that were put to them - including school measures.
+But city businesses overwhelmingly rejected all six of the elements of the scheme - including school measures.

-The highest levels of opposition to measures was found in relation to protected cycle lanes, shopping streets and leisure connections - all of them saw around 70 percent opposition.

-What is interesting is that around 20 percent of business respondents were unaware or unaffected by the school measures as well as quiet connections.

 Jo Davidson, director of policy at the Edinburgh Chamber of Commerce, said: “One of the key things that led to business opposition was the lack of consultation.